zergov/venomq/README.md

 ## Introduction
 I got interested on how rabbitmq works, so I decided to roll my own AMQP broker.

 It's a nice learning experience as of now!
-I learned a lot of things while coding on this project.
+I learned a bunch of new things regarding transport layer parsing and how to do connection multiplexing over a single TCP socket.

 ## starting the broker
 You will need [elixir](https://elixir-lang.org/install.html) installed on your machine.